The Best Small-Business Accounting Software 2019

 Some small-business owners have silent partners and stakeholders to answer to.
 Detailed financial reports can be important because they give investors a snapshot of where their money is going and how a business is doing financially.
 If this describes your situation, you need accounting software that creates balance sheets, profit and loss statements, cash flow statements, and other documents to include in your annual report.

-Which small businesses should use accounting apps?
+Which small businesses should use accounting software?

-All small and medium-sized businesses can benefit from accounting apps, no matter how many employees there are.
+All small and medium-sized businesses can benefit from accounting software, no matter how many employees there are.
 Accounting software can easily save you hours and hours of time with automated reporting, expense tracking, and invoicing—not to mention all the other useful features.
 And don’t put off the investment—small to midsize businesses benefit from having business profit, revenue, and expenses in line sooner rather than later.
-Accounting apps can save you a lot of time and headache as your company grows.
+Accounting software can save you a lot of time and headache as your company grows.

 When should I consider outsourcing or hiring a specialized employee for accounting services?